The Westview School Blog

 Understanding the importance of executive functioning is the first step to facilitating its development.
 The ‘Practice Makes Perfect’ principle applies here.
 If a child has no experience planning for their day or organizing their materials, it is unlikely that he or she will simply arrive at this skill in high school.

 From the time they are small, children should be encouraged to help with planning and organizing.
 A toddler may not be able to make a sandwich, but they can help pack a lunch.
 Likewise, a young child who cannot do their own laundry can sort laundry or help pick out clean clothes for tomorrow.

 Executive functioning skills take effort and experience to develop over time.
-For families requiring guidance to facilitate growth in their loved one’s executive functioning, many services and providers exist.
+Many services and providers exist for families requiring guidance to facilitate growth in their loved one’s executive functioning.
 The Stewart Center at The Westview School offers individual therapy to facilitate executive functioning in adolescents and adults, group therapy for fun skill-building in children, as well as parent coaching and case management to assist families in promoting these skills in their daily lives at home.
 For more information, contact 713-973-1842 or firstname.lastname@example.org.